wesleyody/react-calendar-events/README.md

 React calendar for displaying events

 ### Credits
 This repository is basically [React Big Calendar](https://github.com/intljusticemission/react-big-calendar).
-The differences are that this repository uses `sass` instead of you have to import the `css` file, some layout changes and it uses only the `moment` so you don't have to set the wich lib you will use.
+The differences are that this repository uses `sass` instead of you have to import the `css` file, some layout changes and you have to provide and `@date-io` (https://github.com/dmtrKovalenko/date-io) instance.